miso-lims/walkthroughs/1-0-admin-tasks.md

 # 4. Adding new instruments

-New sequencing machines must be added to MISO and to the notification server so that MISO can be made aware of their output.
+New sequencing machines must be added to MISO so that MISO can be made aware of the runs that use them.

 ## 4.1 Add a new model of sequencer